 Design of Adjustable Tune-O-Matic (TOM) Bridge

-Ted McCarty wanted to design a bridge to take care of intonation problem & having individual string length adjustment possibility that could be used both on acoustic as well as solid body electric guitars.
-Prior to this, the standard bridge on Archtop guitars had preset compensating saddle for the strings.
+Ted McCarty wanted to design a bridge to take care of intonation problems & having individual string length adjustment possibilities that could be used both on acoustic as well as solid-body electric guitars.
+Prior to this, the standard bridge on Archtop guitars had a preset compensating saddle for the strings.
 So, they devised the new Tune-O-Matic bridge.

-In the new Tune-O-Matic bridge, the wooden saddle gave way to metal casing which had six recesses meant to house saddles for each individual string.
+In the new Tune-O-Matic bridge, the wooden saddle gave way to a metal casing that had six recesses meant to house saddles for each individual string.
 Each saddle has a groove to match the string shape & gauge and is supported by an adjustable screw.
-After passing the TOM, the strings are terminated on tailpiece or go to the back of the guitar in string through design.
-It was first used on Les Paul Custom guitar launched in 1954.
+After passing the TOM, the strings are terminated on the tailpiece or go to the back of the guitar in a string-through design.
+It was first used on the Les Paul Custom guitar launched in 1954.

-Additional benefit of using a bridge made from metals is change in tone of the sound and sustain.
-This change results from coupling between the strings and the body.
-Different metals such as Nickel, Brass and Aluminium have been tried.
-Bridge is arched equal to the radius of the fingerboard.
+The additional benefit of using a bridge made from metals is a change in tone of the sound and sustain.
+This change results from the coupling between the strings and the body.
+Different metals such as Nickel, Brass, and Aluminium have been tried.
+The bridge is arched equal to the radius of the fingerboard.

-With TOM, players could set exact distance from the nut to the saddle for individual strings to get perfect intonation by moving the saddle back or forward.
-Different versions of TOM include ABR-1 bridge (Vintage, 1954 to 1975), Harmonica Bridge (1970 to 1980), Nashville (Modern, 1975 onward) bridge.
+With TOM, players could set the exact distance from the nut to the saddle for individual strings to get perfect intonation by moving the saddle back or forward.
+Different versions of TOM include the ABR-1 bridge (Vintage, 1954 to 1975), Harmonica Bridge (1970 to 1980), and Nashville (Modern, 1975 onward) bridge.

-Engineering department at Gibson started working at the new pickup, one that could also tackle the problem of low frequency hum and electrical interference from transformers, motors and amplifiers that plagued single coil pickups.
-The problem became more pronounced when more than one electric amplifiers were used.
+The engineering department at Gibson started working on the new pickup, one that could also tackle the problem of low-frequency hum and electrical interference from transformers, motors, and amplifiers that plagued single-coil pickups.
+The problem became more pronounced when more than one electric amplifier was used.
 Gibson Engineer, Seth Lover, started working on the pickup in 1954.

 The output from the above arrangement was less prone to extraneous influences with fatter and thicker sound than with single coils.

-Pickups produced in later years have different sound than the initial ones due to design changes related to coil winding, use of shielded wires and change in grade of magnet.
+Pickups produced in later years have a different sound than the initial ones due to design changes related to coil winding, use of shielded wires, and change in the grade of the magnet.

 Launch of Modernistic Series of Electric Guitars & Gibson SG

-Launch of Stratocaster and then Jazzmaster in 1958 had a big impact on the sale of Gibson's electric guitars.
+The launch of Stratocaster and then Jazzmaster in 1958 had a big impact on the sale of Gibson’s electric guitars.
 Gretsch offered lively shades as finishes.
-Gibson realized the importance and value of visual appeal over tradition, quality and playability.
+Gibson realized the importance and value of visual appeal over tradition, quality, and playability.
 In 1958, they came up with a flurry of new guitars and radical changes to old ones, to counter the flamboyance of Fender.
-This turned out to be their most significant year with unveiling of some of the most cherished electric guitars ever made.
+This turned out to be their most significant year with the unveiling of some of the most cherished electric guitars ever made.

-- 5Finish of Les Paul guitar changed to Sunburst.
+- The finish of Les Paul’s guitar changed to Sunburst.

 Modernistic Series Electric Guitars

-Gibson invited artistes from outside and after long deliberations, three electric guitars were finalized to move to prototype stage - Explorer, Flying V and Moderne.
-Out of these Explorer & Flying V progressed to commercial production stage.
+Gibson invited artists from outside and after long deliberations, three electric guitars were finalized to move to the prototype stage – Explorer, Flying V, and Moderne.
+Out of these Explorer & Flying V progressed to the commercial production stage.

 What set them apart was their unique shapes.
-Flying V had a pointed arrow head shape.
-The shape of Explorer has been interestingly described by Tony Bacon in his book "Electric Guitars - An Illustrated Encyclopedia" as "An Uncompromising study in offset rectangles"
+Flying V had a pointed arrowhead shape.
+The shape of the Explorer has been interestingly described by Tony Bacon in his book “Electric Guitars – An Illustrated Encyclopedia” as “An Uncompromising study in offset rectangles“

-These guitars had humbucking pickups, master tone control, volume control for individual pickups and three way selector switch.
-Body and neck of these guitars were made from Korina hardwood, instead of usual choice - Mahogany.
+These guitars had humbucking pickups, master tone control, volume control for individual pickups, and three-way selector switches.
+The body and neck of these guitars were made from Korina hardwood, instead of the usual choice – Mahogany.
 Korina, an African tonewood was only used on Hawaiian guitars, till then.
-Pretty appearance of the Korina guitars was the reason for this switch.
+The pretty appearance of the Korina guitars was the reason for this switch.

-These guitars wee advertised with the following punchline:
+These guitars were advertised with the following punchline:

 The swept-back, tapered lines of this really forward-looking instrument will be a real asset to the combo musician with a flair for showmanship

-These electric guitars caused quite a sensations at NAMM Convention that year, but the commotion did not convert into many sales as they were thought to be too futuristic.
-As per Gibson factory records, only 98 Flying V and 22 Explorer were originally made about 20 each were assembled subsequently from the parts originally procured.
-The production of these electric guitars was discontinued due to lack of demand.
+These electric guitars caused quite a sensation at NAMM Convention that year, but the commotion did not convert into many sales as they were thought to be too futuristic.
+As per Gibson factory records, only 98 Flying V and 22 Explorer were originally made about 20 each was assembled subsequently from the parts originally procured.
+The production of these electric guitars was discontinued due to a lack of demand.